 Ever-changing customer trends and demands make a lot of products obsolete shortly after release.
 Agile offers an adaptive approach that responds flexibly to change and welcomes adjustments to the strategy even in later stages.

 Under Agile product management, work is divided into sprints.
-These sprints are time-constrained to two or three weeks which leads to quicker launches while maintaining the quality of the end product.
+These sprints are time-constrained, which leads to quicker launches while maintaining the quality of the end product.

 Challenges of Agile Development